kstolen0/kstolen0.github.io/_posts/2023-05-21-api-protocols.md

 title: "API Protocols: SOAP, REST & More"
 date: 2023-05-30 12:00:00 +0800
 categories: api protocol rest soap grpc graphql
+description: There's more to web services than REST APIs.
+Here we discuss some alternatives and weigh up their strengths and weaknesses.
+An example api is provided for each protocol.
 ---

 ![web services talking to eachother](/assets/2023-05-21-api-protocols/web.PNG)